 Also, by knowing our customers we are able to take action if a customer behaves in an unusual way or if we see that unusual transactions are being made via the customer's account.
 We are under an obligation to notify the authorities if we suspect that a transaction may be illegal.

 Why are we asking questions and asking for proof of identity?

 At Danske Bank, we are very focused on fighting financial crime.
 As a customer, you will also notice this.
 Like all other banks in the EU, we are under an obligation to follow what is known as Know Your Customer (KYC) regulation, which requires us to be able to document who our customers are and understand how they use our products and services.

-We understand that some customers may feel inconvenienced or even irritated when we ask for proof of identity and/or other information.
-But just as the security checks at an airport ensure that all travellers can enjoy a safe flight, it is both necessary and in the best interests of us all that we comply with KYC regulation and keep the information we have about our customers up to date.
+We understand that you may feel inconvenienced or even irritated when we ask you for information and/or proof of identity.
+But just as the security checks at an airport ensure that all travellers can enjoy a safe flight, it is both necessary and in the best interests of us all that we comply with the rules and keep the information we have about our customers up to date.

 Please remember to update your information via Danske Mobile Banking or Danske eBankingHave you received a message from us in Danske Mobile Banking or Danske eBanking about updating important information?
 If so, you need to update your information there.

 What do we need to know about our customers?